datastax/python-driver/docs/cloud.rst

     cluster = Cluster(cloud=cloud_config, auth_provider=auth_provider)
     session = cluster.connect()

-Apollo Differences
+Astra Differences
 ==================
-In most circumstances, the client code for interacting with an Apollo cluster will be the same as interacting with any other Cassandra cluster.
+In most circumstances, the client code for interacting with an Astra cluster will be the same as interacting with any other Cassandra cluster.
 The exceptions being:

 * A cloud configuration must be passed to a :class:`~.Cluster` instance via the `cloud` attribute (as demonstrated above).
 * An SSL connection will be established automatically.
 Manual SSL configuration is not allowed, and using `ssl_context` or `ssl_options` will result in an exception.